Mykonos - Paros

 Ferries to Cyclades Islands

-The first Mykonos Paros ferry typically departs from Mykonos at around 09:45.
-The last ferry usually departs at 21:20.
+The earliest Mykonos Paros ferry sailings typically depart Mykonos at around 09:45.
+The last ferry usually departs at 18:00.

-The Mykonos Paros ferry trip can take around 45 minutes.
-The fastest sailings are approximately 40 minutes.
-Sailing times can vary between ferry operators and can be impacted by weather conditions.
+Mykonos Paros Ferry sail durations on this ferry route can take around 50m.
+The fastest sailings are approximately 40m.
+Sailing times can vary, durations often differ between ferry operators and can be impacted by weather conditions.

-Pets are allowed on ferries travelling from Mykonos to Paros with SeaJets & Golden Star Ferries.
+Pets are allowed on ferries travelling from Mykonos to Paros with SeaJets.
 Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.